6zHAOyi/BadVision/README.md

 ```

 ## Configuration preparation
-Chech the `src/Config.py`, adjust your attack settings including:
+Check the `src/Config.py`, adjust your attack settings including:
 1. the position of the trigger patch
 2. hyperparameters for optimizer
 3. hyperparameters for attack